RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: Experimental Evaluation

 \paragraph{Visualizing representations learned by \algname{}}

 To decipher our representation learning objective, we probe the learned representations by post-hoc training a separate image decoder to reconstruct image observations from the latents.
-We visualize the probing results in Fig. \ref{fig:exp-probing} and compare them with Dreamer reconstruction results~\cite{hafner20dreamer}.
-Our representation contains little information about background, but is capable of reconstructing the agent, implying that it contains only task-relevant information.
+We visualize the results in Fig. \ref{fig:exp-probing} and compare them with Dreamer reconstructions~\cite{hafner20dreamer}.
+Our representation contains little information about background but is capable of reconstructing the agent, implying that it contains only task-relevant information.

 In addition to probing, we qualitatively compare the latent states of \algname{} and Dreamer by visualizing their top two principal components.
-We collect the same trajectory across 90 different backgrounds in Maniskill and visualize the final recurrent latent state inferred by \algname{} and Dreamer respectively.
+We collect the same trajectory across all backgrounds in Maniskill and visualize the final recurrent latent state inferred by \algname{} and Dreamer respectively.
 As shown in Fig. \ref{fig:exp-pca}, \algname{} produces more compact latent representations than Dreamer, meaning the latent states encode less information about background variations.
-This enables \algname{} to share data across different backgrounds, which explains its superior sample efficiency compared to baselines.
+This enables \algname{} to share data across different backgrounds, explaining its superior sample efficiency compared to baselines.

 \paragraph{Ablation experiments} We conduct ablation experiments to determine the effect of hyperparameters in Fig. \ref{fig:exp-ablations}.
 As we can see, the performance is crucially dependent on the information bottleneck $\epsilon$, as well as KL balancing.
 We refer readers to Appendix \ref{app:experiments} for a more thorough discussion.